las281000/Calyx/README.md

 # Calyx

-Calyx is the app for uploading files to remote server, developed for OS Android.
+Calyx is the app for uploading files to remote server, developed for the Android OS.

 The app can be used to upload files to a remote server and download files to a device from that server, and additional functionality was developed that allows you to manage your files.